microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/README.md

      10. If not signed in, sign in your credentials and proceed to click OK
      11. Click Close
      12. Report should refresh with need connection.
+5.  **Schedule Post-Processing Notebook**
+    It is essential to update dates daily as they advance based on the current day at the time of deployment.
+Since the Power BI report relies on the current date, we highly recommend scheduling or running the 03_post_processing notebook daily in the workspace.
+Please note that this process modifies the original date of the processed data.
+If you do not wish to run this, do not execute the 03_post_processing notebook.

+    To schedule the notebook, follow these steps:
+    - Navigate to the Workspace
+    - Click on the "..." next to the 03_post_processing notebook
+    - Select "Schedule"
+    - Configure the schedule settings (we **recommend** running the notebook *at least daily*)